HOW TO BEST USE INFOGRAPHICS AND DATA VISUALIZATION

 You can hardly imagine a world without infographics any more.
 The reason?
-Infographics simply make it to transport a (complex) message so much faster and better than plain text.
+Data visualizations and infographics simply make it to transport a (complex) message so much faster and better than plain text.

 Infographics are 30 x more likely read than plain text.

 We retain 80 % of what we see; 20 % of what we read; and 10 % of what we hear.

 Sources: Buffer, HubSpot

 Visual content is rated among the top 5 most effective B2B marketing methods.

 TYPES OF DATA VISUALIZATIONS AND INFOGRAPHICS

 There are different types of data visualizations and infographic designs:

 I a static infographic (a classic, static image file) >> example

 I a gifographic (an animated gif image file) >> example